 If the request is not approved by the Headteacher and the parent proceeds to take the student out of school for a family holiday, all of the absence during this period will be recorded as “unauthorised”.

 Parents who take a child on leave in term time without the permission of the school risk being issued with a penalty notice fine for unauthorised absences.
-The current fine is £120 per parent per child, if paid within 21 days of the penalty notice being posted.
+The current fine is £60 per parent per child, if paid within 21 days of the penalty notice being posted.
 If the fine is not paid within 21 days the Penalty is automatically increased to £120 if paid within 28 days.
 If the fine remains unpaid the Hampshire County Council will consider prosecution for the non-attendance.

 What happens if the absence is “unauthorised”?